-Everyday Madame Lemy works to fight the misconceptions and misinformation that is spread by large companies that place profits over the health and well-being of its customers.
-We discovered a fantastic documentary, Stink!, which follows director and father Jon J. Whelan as he uncovers the toxic deception of fragrances added to items commonly found in American households, including children’s clothing.
-We whole-heartedly support the mission of Stink! to educate American audiences on the dangers of the chemicals that companies legally use in their products and intentionally hide from consumers.
-Madame Lemy’s founder, Holly Eve, recently had the opportunity to interview Jon J. Whelan:
+Every day, Madame Lemy works to fight the misconceptions and misinformation spread by large companies that place profits over the health and well-being of their customers.
+I discovered a deeply informative Netflix documentary, Stink! which follows director and father Jon J. Whelan as he uncovers the toxic deception of corporations that add fragrances to items commonly found in American households, including children’s clothing.
+We wholeheartedly support the mission of Stink! to educate American audiences on the dangers chemicals that companies legally use in their products and intentionally hide from consumers.
+I recently had the opportunity to speak with Jon J. Whelan about the film.

 1. For those who have not yet seen Stink!, what was your inspiration behind the documentary?

 It’s actually somewhat accidental.
 I bought my daughter a pair of pajamas online and when I opened the package I noticed a weird smell.
 So I called the company to make sure they were safe and they completely stone walled.
 That’s how the documentary Stink! was born.
 I went on a quest to find out what [made] the pajamas stink and why companies can keep chemical ingredients secret from consumers.
 You won’t believe what I found.

 2. In the past decade, there have been many documentaries made on the lack of transparency and the health concerns linked to the food and beverage industry; we have seen the impact those films have made with new label requirements as well as a mass shift in people becoming vegan.
 You were one of the first to document the lack of regulation in the cosmetics industry.
 How have you seen your documentary shape positive change in the industry since its release?